cpilson/cpilson.github.io/src/pages/blog/2018-03-15_the-art-of-resume-tool-writing.md

 ---
 I've been looking into GraphQL lately, and at serving GraphQL endpoints connected to a MongoDB data-store.

 Why would I do such a thing?
 It actually ties into my earlier blog post about [decision fatigue](/blog/2018-03-12_javascript-and-decision-fatigue).
-I also have "career-fatigue," in that I have deep interest across many domains and within many disciplines and sub-disciplines.
-While I have studied software development for years and thrown products together in many languages, I am now looking to continue my focus on the JavaScript development stack, as I find it rewarding via rapid-prototyping and very quick development-feedback-testing-deployment loop times.
+I also have "job-fatigue," in that I have deep interest across many domains and within many disciplines and sub-disciplines.
+While I have studied software development for years and thrown products together in many languages, I am now **looking to continue my focus on the JavaScript development stack**, as I find it rewarding via rapid-prototyping and very quick development-feedback-testing-deployment loop times.

 And this creates issues, as my résumé looks considerably different from most other "full-stack developer" résumés.